pddthinh/ubuntu-latex/README.md

 # ubuntu-latex
-Docker image for ubuntu latex
+Docker image for latex (texmaker) base on Ubuntu